 At Western Environmental Solutions, our team can test for and remove asbestos from your home or business.
 Long-term asbestos exposure can lead to serious health risks or even death, make sure your asbestos services are handled by a certified contractor.

 Many Calgary homes and businesses were built with asbestos materials and insulation.
 Asbestos can be found in flooring, walls, pipes, and roofs among other areas of your Calgary property.
-If you have concerns about the potential presence of asbestos or are aware that there is asbestos present in your property, contact Western Environmental Solutions.
-We are here to ensure that your home or business is tested, inspected and remediated from the presence of harmful asbestos materials or insulation.
+If you have concerns about the potential presence of asbestos or are aware that there is asbestos present in your property, contact Western Environmental Solutions for professional asbestos testing Calgary and asbestos removal Calgary.
+We are here to ensure that your home or business is tested, inspected, and remediated from the presence of harmful asbestos materials or insulation.

-When asbestos materials and insulation breaks down or are damaged, the materials and particles can be emitted into the air.
+When asbestos materials and insulation break down or are damaged, the materials and particles can be emitted into the air.
 Inhalation of asbestos can lead to various illnesses.
-Asbestosis and pleural thickening can occur when a build up asbestos particles resides in your lungs, causing scarring, swelling and breathing issues.
-Asbestos inhalation can also lead to more serious health issues like the formation of a mesothelioma, lung and other forms of cancer.
+Asbestosis and pleural thickening can occur when built-up asbestos particles reside in your lungs, causing scarring, swelling, and breathing issues.
+Asbestos inhalation can also lead to more serious health issues like the formation of mesothelioma, lung, and other forms of cancer.

-Step 1: The first step to remove asbestos is to inspect the property for potential asbestos materials.
+Step 1: The first step to removing asbestos is to inspect the property for potential asbestos materials.

 Step 2: The asbestos materials can then be tested and if asbestos is found will need to be removed.